carry0987/PHP-Config/README.md

 # PHP-Config
-A library for easily manipulating config for php program
+A library for easily manipulating config of php program